-Safety Technician who will then immediately notify the Radiation Safety Officer (the Assistant Radiation Safety Officer, a Radiation Safety Supervisor or other designated individual) who will notify the ODH no later than the next calendar day after discovery.
+ii. (during off-hours) Immediately notifying by page the on-call Radiation Safety Technician who will then immediately notify the Radiation Safety Officer (the Assistant Radiation Safety Officer, a Radiation Safety Supervisor or other designated individual) who will notify the ODH no later than the next calendar day after discovery.

-- B. For medical incidents this will include: - i.
-Notifying the Radiation Safety Officer (or alternatively the Assistant Radiation Safety Officer in absence of the Radiation Safety Officer). - ii.
-Submitting an incident report (RS Form 7 may be used) to the Radiation Safety Officer within seven calendar days. - 3.
-The Radiation Safety Officer will evaluate all medical events and insure any written response and/or documentation is submitted within the ODH time frame and contains the information required by the ODH for such events.
-The documentation for all medical events and medical incidents will include the following. - A. The cause - B. The identification of corrective action that could prevent recurrence. - 4.
+B. For medical incidents this will include:

+i.
+Notifying the Radiation Safety Officer (or alternatively the Assistant Radiation Safety Officer in absence of the Radiation Safety Officer); and ii.
+Submitting an incident report (RS Form 7 may be used) to the Radiation Safety Officer within seven calendar days.

+- 7. The Radiation Safety Officer will evaluate all medical events and ensure any written response and/or documentation is submitted within the ODH time frame and contains the information required by the ODH for such events as outlined in OAC 3701:1-58-101. - 8.
 All records for medical events and medical incidents will be retained in an auditable record for five (5) years after the date of the event.